 So, how does Wealthsimple compare to other robo advisors in Canada?

 My Wealthsimple review is positive.
 Without a doubt, Wealthsimple deserves its place as one of the top robo advisor options in Canada.
 The easy to use platform and trustworthy tactics make them an ideal fit for both new and experienced investors.
-While Wealthsimple may not have the lowest rates on the market, the fact that you can invest with them with confidence makes it easier and less stressful to save for your future.
+The fact that you can invest with them with confidence makes it easier and less stressful to save for your future.